ds2012-flatiron/dsc-phase-1-project/README_PROJECT.md

 IMDB data are the most consistent data package which provides title and name unique identifiers for joining data in separate files.
 The data in the file `imdb.title.akas.csv` may be viewed as the least relevant to the business problem.

 While certain personalities such famous actors, directors, script writers, may indicate a potentially profitable project or a franchise, investing in a film on the basis of a certain personality may expose one to idiosyncratic risk.
-Therefore, IMDB data on crew and principals contained in files `imdb.title.crew.csv` and `imdb.title.principlas.csv` are not considered.
+Therefore, IMDB data on crew and principals contained in files `imdb.title.crew.csv` and `imdb.title.principles.csv` are not considered.

 Rotten Tomatoes data are not considered due to missing title information such as the title itself.

 The Movie DB data can be viewed as an auxhiliary source of the title rating offered by viewers.

 Budget and revenue data from website [The Numbers](https://www.the-numbers.com) is a useful supplemental dataset for title level revenue data.
-The recommended for the project file `bom.movie_gross.csv` from BOM has about 3.4K lines, whereas the file `tn.movie_budgets.csv` has 5.8K lines.
+The recommended for the project file `bom.movie_gross.csv` from BOM has about 3.4K lines of data, whereas the file `tn.movie_budgets.csv` has 5.8K lines of data.
 It should be mentioned that further analysis would be required as domestic or foreign (or both) revenue information can be missing.

 ### Data Preparation